 High prices and gas shortages aren't just due to global instability, such as seen in the war in Ukraine.
 Colder winters, such as that of 2021 depleted supplies pushing prices higher.

-There is no doubt that gas prices will continue to rise, however, and global conflict exacerbates that.
+However, there is no doubt that gas prices will continue to rise and global conflict exacerbates that.

 Set your pupils the challenge of finding out where we source our gas from and have them present this as a chloropleth map.